 Battery Life: 9 hours

-It comes with the AES 256-bit encryption, which ensures that your transmission is completely safe, while the dynamic range of more than 120dB, which is capable of providing ample headroom.
+Key Specs and Features: It comes with the AES 256-bit encryption, which ensures that your transmission is completely safe, while the dynamic range of more than 120dB, which is capable of providing ample headroom.
 Menus are simple to navigate through, thanks to the LCD displays and LED meters for monitoring the audio and RF levels, as well as the strength of the signal.
 It can also be used on Mac, PC, and iOS devices, if you want a remote control, and there is a digital predicting switching, which is there to make sure that there is a solid RF connection, alongside easy setup with the one-touch sync option.
-This one offers selectable display mode, which lets you see the frequency, how long the battery has been running, and the group/channel.
-Being simple to charge, with the external docking bays and the device ha rugged design, it will make sure the device lasts longer.
+This one offers a selectable display mode, which lets you see the frequency, how long the battery has been running, and the group/channel.
+Being simple to charge, with the external docking bays and the device has a rugged design, so the device is likely to last longer.

 Build Materials: This Shure model has a specific rugged construction, made of top-quality ABS, in order to ensure maximum durability.